Bullialdus (crater): Description

+On the lunar geologic timescale, Bullialdus is a crater of Eratosthenian age.
 In the center of the crater is a formation of several peaks and rises that climb to over a kilometer in height.
 A raised ridge runs from the peaks to the south-east, until finally merging with the inner wall.
 The floor of the crater is generally rough with many low rises.
+The level part of the floor is covered in lava that is younger than the impact.
 Overall it has a somewhat convex shape, bulging upward toward the middle.
 When the Sun is at a high angle, the rim and central mountains appear brighter than the surroundings, and white patches can be viewed on the crater floor.

 Infrared studies of the crater region have revealed at least three layers of strata.
 The impact may also have intersected a mafic pluton, which means a crystallized body of igneous rock that has high concentrations of heavier elements (such as magnesium, in this case).

-Bullialdus is a crater of Eratosthenian age.
+The spectra of the orthopyroxene-rich central peak fits a gabbroic norite mineralogy, which originated from a depth of 6.0±to km.
+Hydroxyl-bearing magmatic material has been detected in the crater, which was likely excavated from below the surface during the impact.

 Satellite craters

 By convention these features are identified on lunar maps by placing the letter on the side of the crater midpoint that is closest to Bullialdus.
 Bullialdus A lies just to the south-west of Bullialdus, within its ramparts.
 To the south of Bullialdus A is the slightly smaller Bullialdus B.